usgs/groundfailure/README.md

 ## Introduction

-This software is for calculating earthquake-induced ground failures (i.e., landslide and liquefaction).
-These models are intended for regional or global scale applications, and are intended to be distributed in near-real-time, triggered by the Shakemaps.
+This software provides spatial estimates of earthquake-induced ground failure hazard (i.e., landslide and liquefaction) along with qualitative hazard and population exposure-based alert levels.
+These models are intended for regional or global scale applications, and are intended to be distributed in near-real-time by the USGS, triggered by the Shakemaps.

 ## Documentation

-Information about the methodology can be found on the [Ground Failure Scientific Background webpage](https://earthquake.usgs.gov/data/ground-failure/background.php) and the corresponding [Ground Failure References webpage](https://earthquake.usgs.gov/data/ground-failure/references.php).
+The methodology is detailed by [Allstadt and others (2015)](https://doi.org/10.1177/87552930211032685), and summarized on the [Ground Failure Scientific Background webpage](https://earthquake.usgs.gov/data/ground-failure/background.php) and the corresponding [Ground Failure References webpage](https://earthquake.usgs.gov/data/ground-failure/references.php).

-The API docs can be found [here](http://usgs.github.io/groundfailure/).
+The software documentation can be found [here](http://usgs.github.io/groundfailure/).
+There are seven command-line programs, most non-operational users would only need to use `gfail`:
-Besides the API, there are five command-line programs:

-`gfail` - runs ground failure models
+`gfail` - runs one or more ground failure models

 `callgf` - automation wrapper for gfail (A file called "autogf_models" that lists the models to run must be placed in the data_path directory.)